MGM

 Three basic label designs were used in Britain, during the 7" era.
 The first, yellow, one lasted up to 1968, with some minor variations.
 At the beginning of the vinyl singles era - that is, from January 1953 - MGM singles had large central holes (1), as did those of the other EMI labels, but after around a couple of dozen issues the large holes were replaced by push-out centres (2).
 A trio of singles in 1959 had the titles and artists' names in a rather calligraphic font (3), while the change from licensed label to independent in June 1967 was marked by a change of the wording at the bottom of the label from 'Made in Great Britain by E.M.I.' to 'Made in Great Britain for M.G.M.
 Records Ltd' (4).
 A swirly label in 'blue and honey' with a new stylized 'lion's head' logo was used from 1969 into the early '70s, covering the transition from EMI (5, 6) to Polydor, the honey coloured swirl being smaller in the Polydor years (7, 8, 9); the 'Sold in the UK' text under the spindle hole (4, 5) appeared from February 1964 until July 1969.
 As was the case with all the labels in the Polydor and Phonogram family, MGM singles were often 'die cut' at the factory so that they came ready for use in juke boxes; they were supplied with plastic 'spiders', for use in ordinary record players (8).
 At other times in the early '70s singles came with three dinking perforations (7) - a Phonodisc characteristic at that time - or none at all (9).

 A dull injection moulded label was used from June 1973 onwards, when all the Polydor and Phonogram labels went that way - some singles from the previous year had already appeared in that form.
 Early injection moulded singles had three-pronged centres (10), later ones had solid ones (11) or came factory-cut.
 Occasionally custom pressings by other companies led to the reappearance of paper labels, sometimes with four-pronged 'dinking perforations' that have a very un-Phonogram look to them - the example shown is by Pye (14).
 A couple of singles by Gloria Gaynor (2006-463 and 499) have paper labels that appear to be Phonodisc's own.
-A short-lived 'Action Replay' series appeared across several Polydor group labels in 1971 featuring a slight adaptation of the standard labels (13, 25) - for the other records in the series see the 'Action Replay' page.
-EPs in the '50s and '60s had the standard yellow label with an appropriate inscription added (14).
+A short-lived 'Action Replay' series appeared across several Polydor group labels in 1971 featuring a slight adaptation of the standard labels (13, 29) - for the other records in the series see the 'Action Replay' page.
+MGM didn't usually have any connection with Decca but in July 1965 Roy Orbison signed a joint contract with MGM for the USA and Canada and Decca for the rest of the world.
+As a result his records appeared on Decca's London label with a credit to MGM, from then into 1972 (14, 15).
+EPs in the '50s and '60s had the standard yellow label with an appropriate inscription added (16).

 Copyright 2006 Robert Lyons.